 GMKtec K12 Mini PC Review: Perfect for Gaming and Content Creation (2026)

 The GMKtec K12 Mini PC is a purpose-built storage powerhouse for content creators and gamers who have outgrown single-drive setups.
-Three internal M.2 2280 slots support up to 24TB of internal storage — a rare feature in this form factor.
+Three internal M.2 2280 slots support up to 24TB of internal storage — a rare feature in this form factor, up from two slots on the previous-generation NucBox K11.
 Backed by 32GB of DDR5 5600MHz RAM, an AMD Ryzen 7 H255 at 4.9 GHz, and modern USB4 plus dual 2.5GbE networking, it handles heavy multitasking and high-resolution output with ease.
-The trade-off: a slightly lower CPU boost clock than some rivals.
+The trade-off, per Notebookcheck's lab review: the redesign added storage and I/O, not a meaningfully faster chip, and the larger chassis still lacks integrated speakers with fan noise no quieter than the smaller previous generation.
 For data-heavy workflows, a strong and specialized pick.

 Pros